RWS/studio-api-docs/apiconcepts/terminology/displaying_entry_content.md

 Displaying Entry Content
 ====
 The full content of an entry can be displayed in the **Termbase Viewer** window.
-Learn how to show the content of a line of your glossary file in <Var:ProductName>.
+Learn how to show the content of a line of your glossary file in Var:ProductName.

 When you right-click a term in the **Term Recognition** or in the **Termbase Search** window, you can use the command **View term details** to show the full entry content in the **Termbase Viewer** window.